 Alternatively, Japan Railway connects Kagoshima to the rest of Kyushu.
 The Shinkansen (bullet train) can take you to Kagoshima-Chuo Station from Kumamoto Station in only 57 minutes and costs ¥6,870 and from Hakata Station in Fukuoka, it takes 97 minutes and costs ¥10,640.
 These fares are covered by Japan Rail Passes and JR Kyushu Rail Passes.

 But I also love exploring the places in Japan that are off the beaten path.
-During my last trip, I was able to find and explore these lesser-known cities and had such an awesome time.
+During my last trip, I was able to find and explore these lesser-known cities which are some of the best Japan hidden gems.

 I’ll continue to add more to the list when I discover more.
 So bookmark this post for future reference.

 And now the big question is – which one of these off the beaten track cities are you interested in visiting?
 You can easily make a Japan off the beaten path itinerary and visit all of these hidden gems!
-Or you can follow my one-month itinerary in Japan and see the best cities in Japan and off the beaten path cities as well.
-Let me know in the comments which of these hidden gems you are going to see!
+Or you can follow my one-month itinerary in Japan and see the best cities in Japan and some of the off the beaten path cities mentinoed in this post.
+Let me know in the comments which of these Japan hidden gems you are going to see!